Xinglab/TEQUILA-seq/README.md

 #### Classification of alternative splicing events underlying discovered transcript isoforms

-We wrote a script, [FindAltTSEvents.py](./scripts/FindAltTSEvents.py), that compares the structures of two transcript isoforms.
+We wrote a script, [FindAltTSEvents.py](./scripts/FindAltTSEvents.py), that compares the structures of any two transcript isoforms.
 Local differences in transcript structure are then classified into 7 basic alternative splicing categories:

 <img src="./files/AS_Patterns_Basic_2018_AJHG.jpg" width="800"/>